-- accounts of one or two studies using interviews but focused more on the topic area than the question set, possibly Oakley or Dobash & Dobash, or - more coherent and accurate material from one or more perspective(s) but lacking detail on the implications for research methodology in general and interviews in particular. - 11-16 Answers in this band will show reasonably good sociological knowledge and understanding.
+- a more extensive list of points related to sociological research and understanding society or, - more coherent and accurate material from one or more perspective(s) but fairly timeless and lacking detail on understanding society today or, - outlines of two or three studies from conflict perspectives with the question left largely implicit. - 11 16 Answers in this band will show reasonably good sociological knowledge and understanding.